Why was the Foundation formed?

 When are scholarships awarded?

-Scholarship applications will open Mid-January with completion in Mid-March.
-Applicants will be notified of the awards in May.
+Scholarship applications open January 15th and close April15th.
+Applicants will be notified of the awards in June.

-The AAMD Board of Directors selects and approves a slate of candidates to the AAMDERF Board of Trustees.
-The Foundation then selects those volunteers who will serve on the Board.
-If you are interested in serving on the Board of trustees, please contact the AAMD and make your interest know.
+New members to the Board of Trustees are elected by the current Trustees.
+The AAMD Board of Directors may submit a slate of candidates for consideration, or recommendations may be made to the Foundation chair.
+If you are interested in serving on the Board of Trustees, please contact the Foundation chair and make your interest known.

-Who can become a Trustee on the Foundation Board of Directors?
+Who can become a trustee on the Foundation's board?

 Will the Foundation grow beyond the awarding of scholarships?